 - Internship and Career Opportunities: Internships are an invaluable experience.
 The majority of our students participate in at least one internship experience, often in the summer, and as soon as the end of freshmen year.
 There are many resources available to help students prepare for and connect with job and internship opportunities, including: the Career Center, the Jacobs School of Engineering Corporate Affiliates Program and Team Internship Program, and CSE department workshops and info sessions.

 Admissions to UC San Diego

 Students who are interested in pursuing a major within the Department of Computer Science and Engineering must first be admitted to the University of California, San Diego.
 Prospective students who are interested in applying to UC San Diego should visit the UC San Diego Admissions website to review eligibility and admission requirements.
 The Computer Science and Engineering Department is not involved in the UC San Diego admissions process.
 All questions related to university admission should be directed to UC San Diego Admissions.

 Admissions to CSE - Capped Major

-In recent years, there has been a high demand for CSE's majors.
+In recent years, there has been a high demand from students who want to major in the CSE department.
 Since a quality education and timely progress to graduation are thwarted by a disproportionately large student body, CSE has made the difficult decision to implement Capped Major status.
 Capped Major status means there is a cap on the number of students admitted to the major.
 Students who were admitted to UC San Diego, but not directly into a CSE major will need to apply competitively after enrolling at UC San Diego and completing eligibility criteria courses.
 Please read full information on our Capped Major webpage.